karmauh/algorithms_zut/README.md

 # algorithms_zut

-assignments from the class "algorithms" from the Western Pomeranian University of Technology
+assignments from the class: "algorithms" and "operating systems" from the Western Pomeranian University of Technology